 If the student fails, they will be given only one additional opportunity to be retested at an additional cost of \$250.00.
-Before they are retested, the student may be given further training requirements and conditions set by the Canadian College of Funeral Service.
+Before they are retested, the student may be required to fulfill additional training requirements and conditions set by the Canadian College of Funeral Service.
 If the student fails a second time, they must repeat the second-year embalming course.